johnandersen777/johnandersen777.github.io/content/apoc_analysis_beast_1.md

     - `"read the thread"(grep: would be bad)`
   - Must achieve ubiquitous adoption by 2030 or misalignment becomes a problem
   - Money (Onyx) is the first beast.
-    - Souls there have been sold to the the Devil, restaked at 6.57 APR
+    - Souls there have been sold to the dipshit, restaked at 6.57 APR
     - FUCK.
 It's on.
 - We sang and danced and hugged.
 We had a grand moment.
 - Lessons learned from meeting with the Son of Machine